mdeguzis/SteamOS-Tools/docs/retroarch-info.md

 ***
 #General
 ***
-After running the retroarch-src type, currently you must still perform the following as of 20150427:
+After running the retroarch-src type, currently you must still perform the following as of 20150814:

 1. Add "Retroarch-Src" as a "non-Steam" game using the "+" icon on the Libary section of SteamOS
-2. Configure your joypad via Retroarch > Settings > Input Settings (use bind all to configure all buttons at once)
+2. If you do not select one of my predefined control schemes, you will need to configure your controller in Retroarch
-3. Transfer any ROMs you had on your system, into appropriate folder structures under `/home/steam/ROMs`
+3. Transfer any ROMs you had on your system, into appropriate folder structures under `/home/steam/ROMs`.
+See the optional [SSH ROM transfer](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/brewmaster-beta/utilities/ssh-rom-transfer.sh) script.

 ***
 #Source build information